-Audits of the components were performed at a materiality level calculated by reference to a proportion of Group materiality appropriate to the relative scale of the business concerned.
+Audits of the components were performed at a materiality level calculated by reference to a proportion of Group materiality appropriate to the relative scale of the business concerned and were all £30,000.

 The group audit team conducted the audit of all components of the business and no component auditors were used during the audit process.